esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 This mechanism guarantees maximum flexibility, enabling the user to adapt the DMA subsystem to its requirements, both in terms of area and performance.
 <br>

+#### Interrupts

+If enabled, a transaction interrupt is raised every time a DMA transaction is completed.
+Due to architectural limitations, there is only a single transaction done signal for the whole DMA subsystem.
+In order to allow the user to identify which channel raised the transaction interrupt, an interrupt flag register system has been developed.
+It works in this way: when the DMA channel has completed the transaction and the interrupt enable register is correctly set, the transaction IFR is set to 1.
+This register has been developed to be cleared once read: this mechanism is very handy because it removes the need for an additional register write.
+The transaction interrupt handler takes advantage of this mechanism to identify the channel that raised the interrupt: as soon as an IFR is read high, it launches the de-facto handler, which can be redefined by the user [LINK ALLA SEZIONE HAL].
+It could happen that a channel raises an interrupt while the CPU is processing a previous interrupt of another channel: this is not an issue, because the IFR will stay set until the CPU reads its content.
+The only issue is that this situation will cause an additional delay to the execution of the application.
+For this reason, the handler implemented by the user should be as short as possible.

 #### Data FIFOs configuration

 Each DMA channel uses a FIFO to buffer the data to be written, which is crucial for mitigating the combined delays from the system bus and the DMA subsystem bus.